jonathanlofton/Vapor-keys/ReadMe.md

 ### Future features

 I would like to be able to add these features at some point.
-- [ ] Layer beat loops on top of each other
 - [ ] Add multiple sound sets
 - [ ] Allow users to record and download there audio samples
 - [ ] Incorporate a backend and include users